cubedb/cubedb/README.md

 }
 ```

-There are two partitions in CubeDB, each with single data point.
+There are two partitions in CubeDB, each with a single data point.
 There are two data points with the
 field "field_1" with value "1".

 It's possible to filter the data by a single field or multiple fields: